grailbio/reflow/README.md

 	// names the expression that's evaluated by "reflow run" -- the
 	// entry point of the computation.
 Second, we've defined Main to be
 	// a block.
 A block is an expression that contains one or more
 	// definitions followed by an expression.
-The value a block is the
+The value of a block is the
 	// final expression.
 Finally, Main contains a @requires annotation.
 	// This instructs Reflow how many resources to reserve for the work
 	// being done.
 Note that, because Reflow is able to distribute work,